filiparag/wikiman/README.md

 ## About

-**Wikiman** is an offline search engine for manual pages, ArchWiki, Gentoo Wiki and other documentation.
+**Wikiman** is a universal offline documentation search engine.
+It can browse system manual pages, [tldr-pages](https://github.com/tldr-pages/tldr), the [ArchWiki](https://wiki.archlinux.org/), [Gentoo Wiki](https://wiki.gentoo.org/wiki/), [FreeBSD documentation](https://docs.freebsd.org/), and many other sources curated by [DevDocs](https://devdocs.io/).

-Wikiman provides an easy interface for browsing documentation without the need to be exact and connected to the internet.
+It provides an easy interface for browsing documentation without the need to be exact and connected to the internet.
 This is achieved by utilizing full-text search for wikis, partial name and description matching for man pages, and fuzzy filtering for search results.

 > [!TIP]
-> By default, Wikiman only searches system's manual pages.
-> Follow [these instructions](#additional-documentation-sources) to download and enable optional documentation sources.
+> By default, Wikiman only searches manual pages.
+Follow [these instructions](#additional-documentation-sources) to download and enable optional documentation sources.

 ![Demo](demo.gif)